Skip to main content

 How the change played out in practice.

-These stories are here to show what shifted before publish: less hidden risk, clearer review, and a process the planner could defend under scrutiny.
+What shifted before publish: less hidden risk, clearer review, a process the planner could explain under scrutiny.

 After publish